Rail Baltica: Baltic states (new line)

 In 2017, the parliaments of the three Baltic States ratified the intergovernmental agreement on Rail Baltica, stating that the "route shall be from Tallinn through Pärnu–Riga–Panevėžys–Kaunas to the Lithuanian/Polish state border with a connection of Vilnius–Kaunas as a part of the railway" and defining a design speed of 240 km/h for passenger travel.
 Thus, the Rail Baltica Global Project route was aligned from Tallinn until Kaunas, with the pre-existing European gauge railway line section from Kaunas to the Lithuanian/Polish border being subject to the results of the Upgrade Feasibility Study.
 Nevertheless, in April 2018, the Ministries of the three Baltic States approved the design guidelines of Rail Baltica, which state that the maximum design speed will be 249 km/h and maximum operational speed should be 234 km/h.

 For the Kaunas (Jiesia)–Lithuanian/Polish border section, a 78.1 km route named "alternative 6A" was approved in May 2022 by the Lithuanian Ministry of Transport and Communications, taking into account the opinion of the majority of the local residents.
 This optimal route is the shortest among the alternatives which were proposed and the most remote from the urban areas.

 On 29 February 2024, construction on the Rail Baltica Riga Central Railway Station reached the rooftop, which was celebrated with a ceremony according to Latvian tradition.
 This train station is expected to become the busiest in the Baltics once Rail Baltica is fully operational.

+According to data presented in June 2026, construction had begun on key sections of Rail Baltica (900 km in total): 107 km in Estonia, 200 km in Latvia, and 114 km in Lithuania; this included 43% of the 267-kilometre-long main line (Phase I).
+In July 2026 it was reported that 9 km of the rail link between Poland and Lithuania had been completed, and the other new sections were in progress, while existing tracks were being upgraded for faster and safer train travel.
+At the same time, some other sections faced setbacks due to lack of funding or redesigning plans; for example, the 27-km section from Misa (in Vecumnieki Parish, Latvia) to the Lithuanian border had by late May 2026 already been cleared of trees, elevated, and access roads and construction materials depots built, but due to delays in funding, lagging planning and establishing a contract aimed at reducing overall cost from 686 to 465 million euros, construction of the embankment and rails had not yet begun.